Screening $p$-Hackers: Dissemination Noise as Bait: Optimal Dissemination Noise in a Special Case

 \subsection{Dissemination Noise and $p$-Value Thresholds}

-So far, we have taken the policymaker's test as exogenously given, so that the agent's proposal $a$ passes only if $X_{n}^{a}=Y_{n}$ for every observation $n.$ Now suppose the principal can choose both the level of noise $q\in[0,1/2]$ and a passing threshold $\underline{N}\in\{1,\ldots,N\}$ for the test, so that a proposal passes whenever $X_{n}^{a}=Y_{n}$ for at least $\underline{N}$ out of the $N$ observations. \begin{prop} When the principal can optimize over both the passing threshold and the noise level, the optimal threshold is $\underline{N}=N$, and the optimal noise level is the same as in Proposition \ref{prop:mainstatic}. \end{prop} The intuition for Proposition~\ref{prop:optimal_threshold} is that the passing threshold does not influence either the hacker or the maven's behavior.
-In particular, the hacker's payoff-maximizing strategy always involves proposing a policy $a$ so that $X_{n}^{a}=Y_{n}$ in every observation $n$, as this maximizes the probability of passing a test with any threshold.
-Lowering the passing threshold hurts the principal when she faces a hacker, since it means the policymaker implements misguided policies more often.
+Now suppose the principal can choose both the level of noise $q\in[0,1/2]$ and a passing threshold $\underline{N}\in\{1,\ldots,N\}$ for the test, so that a proposal passes whenever $X_{n}^{a}=Y_{n}$ for at least $\underline{N}$ out of the $N$ observations. \begin{prop} When the principal can optimize over both the passing threshold and the noise level, the optimal threshold is $\underline{N}=N$, and the optimal noise level is the same as in Proposition \ref{prop:mainstatic}. \end{prop}

 We can interpret this result to say that stringent $p$-value thresholds and dissemination noise are \emph{complementary tools} for screening out $p$-hackers and misguided policies.
-Think of different passing thresholds as different $p$-value thresholds, with the threshold $N=\underline{N}$ as the most stringent $p$-value criterion that one could impose in this environment. \citet{benjamin2018redefine}'s article about lowering the ``statistical significance'' $p$-value threshold for new findings includes the following discussion: \begin{quotation} ``The proposal does not address multiple-hypothesis testing, P-hacking, {[}\ldots{]} Reducing the P value threshold complements --- but does not substitute for --- solutions to these other problems.'' \end{quotation} Our result formalizes the sense in which reducing $p$-value threshold complements dissemination noise in improving social welfare from research.
+Think of different passing thresholds as different $p$-value thresholds, with the threshold $N=\underline{N}$ as the most stringent $p$-value criterion that one could impose in this environment. \citet{benjamin2018redefine}'s article about lowering the ``statistical significance'' $p$-value threshold for new findings includes the following discussion: \begin{quotation} ``The proposal does not address multiple-hypothesis testing, P-hacking, {[}\ldots{]} Reducing the P value threshold complements --- but does not substitute for --- solutions to these other problems.'' \end{quotation} Our result formalizes the sense in which reducing $p$-value thresholds complements dissemination noise in improving social welfare from research.